New Update: Boost Social Proof with Reviews & Automation

 In this step, we’ll look at the settings for your multi-part form.
 First, click the Settings tab and select the General option.

-On this screen, you can give your form a new name and description, customize the submit button, and enable anti-spam features such as Google Recaptcha.
+You can give your form a new name and description on this screen, customize the submit button, and enable anti-spam features such as Google Recaptcha.

-You can also enable AJAX settings and disable the storing of information to comply with GDPR requirements.
+You can also enable AJAX settings and disable storing information to comply with GDPR requirements.

 Remember to click Save when you’re happy with your settings.

 Now click the Notifications section on the left-hand side of the settings page.
-This is where you can configure notifications for your multi-page form.
+That section is where you can configure notifications for your multi-page form.

 Form notifications are emails sent to you whenever users submit a form on your website.
 Notifications are turned on by default in WPForms, so if you don’t wish to receive email notifications, choose Off from the dropdown menu.